AvatarJoshi/marketing_campaign_analysis/README.md

+# Analysis of Marketing Campaign Results

-# marketing_campaign_analysis
+# Overview

+## Background
+Freedom Debt Relief is an organization that helps individuals who have accrued significant debt as a result of unexpected hardship and, as a result, are no longer able to meet their minimum monthly requirements.
+Upon enrolling in Freedom’s Debt Relief program, customers cease making payments to their creditors and instead make deposits they can afford into a new dedicated bank account with Freedom.
+Freedom uses these funds to negotiate with each of the client’s creditors to settle the debt, typically at only a fraction of what was originally owed.
+Freedom collects fees (proportional to the monthly deposited amount) from the client for agreements it successfully negotiates.

 ## Objectives
+Freedom recently ran a marketing campaign to promote their debt relief program.
+The cost of the campaign was $5 million.
+The overarching goal is to demonstrate the

 Using the three datasets given:

 1. Provide a quantitative assessment of whether the marketing campaign was successful.
-How and why did you choose your specific success metric(s)?
+Explain why these metrics were choosen.

-2. Based on the provided data, how would you recommend campaign strategy be adjusted in the future to improve performance?
+2. Based on the provided data, recommend ways the campaign strategy can be adjusted in the future to improve performance.

-3. How do you think campaign performance would have changed if we did not run the campaign in Month 3, but instead postponed it until month 6?
+3. Explain how campaign performance might change if it were run in month 6 rather than month 3.
 Provide an incremental number versus your result in Question #1.

+# Resources

+[client_data](/resources/datasets/client_data.csv) - Contains data regarding client's age, residence status, and geographical region

+[deposit_data](/resources/datasets/depost_data.csv) - Contains data regarding client deposit behavior.
+These include deposit type, deposit amount, deposit cadence, and deposit date.

+[calendar_data](/resources/datasets/calendar_data.csv) - Contains calendar information in relation to deposit and client datasets.

+# Results

+# Summary